CHAPTER 11

 A. A written notice of public hearing, substantially in the form contained in subsection B of this section, shall be served at least ten (10) days prior to the date set for the Hearing Officer public hearing.

-B. Service of the notice and order may be made upon all persons entitled thereto either by personal delivery or by certified mail, addressed to the record owner and business owner at his or her or their address as it appears on the latest equalized assessment roll of Mendocino County, or as known to the City Manager.
+B. Service of the notice and order may be made upon all persons entitled thereto either by personal delivery or by certified mail, addressed to the record owner and business owner or manager at his or her or their address as it appears on the latest equalized assessment roll of Mendocino County, or as known to the City Manager.
 A copy of the notice and order and any amended or supplemental notice and order shall also be posted on the premises.

 a.
 In the event that the person entitled to service refuses to accept certified return receipt mail or cannot be personally served, service may be made by substituted service.